dotnet/arcade/Documentation/SBOMGenerationGuidance.md

 ### Repositories using Arcade's job(s).yml templates

-If you are using Arcade from the ".NET Eng - latest" or ".NET 6 Eng", and using the provided job templates ([job.yml](https://github.com/dotnet/arcade/tree/main/eng/common/templates/job/job.yml), [jobs.yml](https://github.com/dotnet/arcade/blob/main/eng/common/templates/jobs/jobs.yml)), Your build legs should start attempting to generate and upload SBOMs automatically.
+If you are using Arcade from the ".NET Eng - latest" or ".NET 6 Eng" channels, and using the provided job templates ([job.yml](https://github.com/dotnet/arcade/tree/main/eng/common/templates/job/job.yml), [jobs.yml](https://github.com/dotnet/arcade/blob/main/eng/common/templates/jobs/jobs.yml)), Your build legs should start attempting to generate and upload SBOMs automatically.